subashmurali07/sql_layoffs_cleaning_project/README.md

-# SQL Layoffs Data Cleaning Project
+# SQL Layoffs Data Cleaning and EDA Project

 This project focuses on cleaning and preparing a layoffs dataset using **SQL**.